Vets-Who-Code/windows-dev-guide/README.md

 ### NVM

-You will likely need to switch between multiple versions of Node.js based on the needs of different projects you're working on.
-Node Version Manager allows you to quickly install and use different versions of Node via the command-line.
+You will likely need to switch between multiple versions of Node.js based on the needs of the different projects you're working on.
+Node Version Manager allows you to quickly install and use different versions of Node via the command line.

 #### Installing NVM